 In order to define the final outcome, some experiments had to be conducted.
 These experiments gave research the opportunity not only to apply theory in practice but also to test the users' engagement, the effectiveness of materials and the technology required to finally build such a medium, following the process of reverse engineering.
 The sample of users that took part weren't aware of the nature and the aim of the project and they didn't get any kind of instructions either.
 During the experiments, the time needed for the users to start operating a device along with the time spent playing with it was measured.
 Also, responses while interacting were logged and everyone was briefly interviewed.

 DEVICE - OUTPUT

 Since the budget required to build a wall of rods is enormous, the first complete attempt of the new medium was accomplished in a smaller scale.
 After solving numerous of programming and technical issues, the final outcome consists of an 8x8 grid of lighted acrylic rods.
 The device projects any volume and motion scanned by the input source in three dimensions and in real time.
 Its structure hides all the technology inside and allows only the rods and the light to escape.
 Moreover, it can be placed in any position and orientation, according to the specific circumstances.

 DEVICE - INPUT

 A potential next step of the evolution of this medium can be suggested as a merge of the input and the output into one part.
-Then by having two devices that the one reflects the other, we could experience a Skype-like communication but in a more physical way.
+Then, by having two devices that the one reflects the other, users could experience a Skype-like communication but in a more physical way.
 Obviously, the development of such a device requires even more sophisticated technology as well as a great budget.
 However, the present research acknowledges that such a further step raises too many questions to be investigated that hopefully will push the medium to the unknown.